sqlfluff/sqlfluff/docs/source/layout.rst

       FROM tbl_a

 #. *No whitespace and a newline is not allowed.* This option is
-   configured using the :code:`inline` setting.
-The most common example of this is spacing within the parts of qualified identifier e.g.
+   configured using the :code:`inline` option in the :code:`spacing_*` configuration settings.
+The most common example of this is spacing within the parts of qualified identifier e.g. :code:`my_schema.my_table`.
-   :code:`my_schema.my_table`.
    If a newline were present between the :code:`.` and either :code:`my_schema` or :code:`my_table`, then the expression would not parse and so no newlines should be allowed.

 .. _alignedelements: